 - Target Scrapes: Displays the frequency that the target — Prometheus, in this case — is scraped

-A Prometheus Benchmark Dashboard
+Monitoring Prometheus with a Benchmark Dashboard

 While designed for benchmarking Prometheus servers, the Prometheus Benchmark dashboard can be used to get a sense of the additional metrics that should be monitored.